 Comparing mortgages can be complicated, but the following steps can help guide you through the process.

 - Start saving for a down payment.
-Even though you may qualify for a Veterans Administration loan that doesn’t require a down payment, you’ll have more options—and could get a better interest rate—if you can make a down payment of at least 3.5 percent.
+Even though you may qualify for a loan from the Department of Veterans Affairs that doesn’t require a down payment, you’ll have more options—and could get a better interest rate—if you can make a down payment of at least 3.5 percent.
 The more you can put down the better.
 You’ll also need cash to cover your closing costs—fees associated with the purchase, transferring ownership, inspections, insurance and taxes.
 Start saving well in advance of applying for a loan, so you’ll have plenty of options when you’re ready to buy a house.